The Flakiest Fool-Proof Pie and Pastry Dough // Tutorial

 Now, grab your dough and roll it out to 1/8″ thick:

 If you are making a galette, you are almost done.
 Just place your filling in the center of your dough, leaving about 1″ around the perimeter, and then fold your edges over it like this.
 You can pinch them together a bit to help them stay up:

 If your crusts are sticking at all, add more flour to both sides of the dough.
 Re-roll your scraps and cut out as many circles as you can (I usually get 12 with a half-batch of dough, however tonight I dropped one.
 Shh!
 Place on parchment paper:

 Time to fill!
 Depending on your circles’ size, place a decent-sized pinch of your filling in the center of each one.
-Tonight I got all hot and bothered and used too much chocolate and it resulted in a bit of leakage.
-With apples it’s easier, just make sure they aren’t too wet or it will be hard to seal your dough.
+With apples or other juicy fruit, make sure they aren’t too wet or it will be hard to seal your dough.

-Fold your dough circles in half to encase the filling, and press a fork around the edges to seal them tight.
+Fold your dough circles in half to encase the filling, and press a fork around the edges to seal them tight (photos are of a chocolate ganache filling).
 Poke holes in the tops so they don’t explode while baking: